F. H. Faulding & Co: History

 Faulding had numerous other interests: In 1847 he was one of the founders of the South Australian Institute (another was business competitor William Bickford (1815–1850)).
 On 16 December 1864 he was elected councillor for the Hindmarsh ward of the Adelaide City Council.
 He was a director of the Bank of Adelaide and trustee of the Savings Bank of South Australia.
 He was also an active member of the South Australian Free Rifle Corps.

 On 16 September 1852 he married Eliza Macgeorge at her home "Urr Brae" later "Urrbrae", the famous home of Peter Waite.
-(His sister Eliza (1824 – 2 February 1907) had married Thomas Waterhouse a week previously.)
+(His sister Eliza (1824 – 2 February 1907) married Thomas Waterhouse a week previously.)
 In 1857 they left the residence on Stephens Place corner of North Terrace for an extended stay in England.
 He died without issue in 1868, aged 52 at his mansion "Wooton Lea" near Glen Osmond.
 On 1 December 1869 the widowed Eliza Faulding married family friend Anthony Forster but they divorced six years later.

 Scammell became sole owner on the founder's death in 1868.
 He immediately appointed Philip Dakers as the company's London buyer, and in 1876 built a prominent warehouse in King William Street later expanding to James Place which became the front office address.
 He was forced to retire in 1889 when the Bank of Adelaide threatened foreclosure after a series of failed mining and pastoral speculations.
 Two of his sons, Luther Robert Scammell FCS LSA (20 March 1858 – 8 April 1940) and William J. Scammell (26 October 1856 – 19 April 1928) acquired the manufacturing and wholesaling operations, and the business name, in 1888; the retail shops were sold to John White to reduce the debt to the bank.

 Scammell Snr. was also involved in politics and, with Thomas Hardy and Sir Samuel Davenport, was a pioneer of South Australia's olive oil industry, producing its first oil in 1864.